llvm/llvm-lnt/docs/concepts.rst

 Orders Machines and Tests
 -------------------------

 LNT's data model was designed to track the performance of a system in many configurations over its evolution.
-In LNT, and Order is the x-axis of your performance graphs.
+In LNT, an Order is the x-axis of your performance graphs.
 It is the thing that is changing.
 Examples of common orders are software versions, Subversion revisions, and time stamps.
 Orders can also be used to represent treatments, such as a/b.
 You can put anything you want into LNT as an order, as long as it can be sorted by Python's sort function.

 A Machine in LNT is the logical bucket which results are categorized by.
 Comparing results from the same machine is easy, across machines is harder.